 The latest building project to be launched is the construction of a new University Center building in the heart of campus.
 The venerable Chandler Hall building has been razed, and the new University Center is rising in its place.

-The latest development in the project is the rise of the steel framework above Ball Circle.
-The highest pieces of steel you can see now are an indication of the finished height of the building.
-Much more steel is coming to fill out the full form and the steel installation is on track for completion about the time of graduation.
+The latest development in the project is the rise of the steel framework above Ball Circle, and the appearance of walls and windows.
+The peak of the roof is now a visual indication of the finished height of the building.

 A new fence corridor in the grass median along the College Avenue sidewalk in front of the construction site, beginning at the crosswalk at Payne Street and ending at the crosswalk at Rowe Street, is intended to encourage the use of the crosswalks and prevent conflicts between pedestrians, other sidewalk transportation and construction traffic.
 This corridor will remain in effect for the duration of the project.

 This section of sidewalk will be restricted to pedestrian traffic as well as handicap-accessible vehicles such as motorized wheelchairs.
 Bicyclists and skateboarders will be asked to dismount and walk if they choose to use this route.
 Vehicles such as golf carts or “gators” will be asked to use the crosswalks or internal routes such as Campus Walk including the connecting walk from Woodard to Melchers Hall to transit to or from the north end of campus.
 Should you have any questions, please contact Les Johnson at (540) 654-2100.

 (For more information, contact Facilities Services, Les Johnson, at (540) 654-2100.)

 The following is provided to maintain clear communication regarding the traffic pattern and impact of construction on College Avenue.

 Please be alert for any changes in traffic patterns on College Avenue during construction for the new University Center.
 The specific impacts are as follows: